rasple/gr-prg-sim/README.md

 ![D9_warn](images/warn.png)

-The warning function sets the lamp on if the a drop is detected and use the statemachine to toggle the sound variable.
+The warning function sets the lamp on if the a drop is detected and use the state machine to toggle the sound variable.

 ![D9_statemachine](images/state.png)

-The statemachine has four states.
-The shortState is for the short sound, the longState is for the long sound.
-The breakState is for the brake between the sounds and the mockState starts the procedure from beginning. `dt_` is the delta time and an input variable. on is an output.
+The state machine has four states.
+The `shortState` is for the short sound, the `longState` is for the long sound.
+The `breakState` is for the brake between the sounds and the `mockState` starts the procedure from beginning. `dt_` is the delta time and an input variable. on is an output.

 ___